Nandinisoni-tech/CODSOFT/README.md

 # CODSOFT Data Science Internship

 This repository contains the projects completed during the CODSOFT Data Science Internship.
-The objective of these projects was to understand the basics of data science, machine learning, data preprocessing, data visualization, and prediction using Python.
+The objective of these projects was to understand the basics of data science, machine learning, data pre-processing, data visualization, and prediction using Python.

 ## Projects Included